vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/03_THE_FIRST_ORDEAL.md

 saw that if Indians had to fight with Anglo-Indian despots, it could only be, not with sword and gun, but with pen and tongue.
-He saw that the secret of the English power in India lay in their superior edu- cation and organisation, and that we could wrest that power only by meeting the English on their own ground.
+He saw that the secret of the English power in India lay in their superior edu###cation and organisation, and that we could wrest that power only by meeting the English on their own ground.
 The collection of a few fire-arms and the slaughter of a handful of of&cials would not shake